 There are three application types for the Fleet-ZERO grant program:

-- Rolling: Same eligibility as the Standard application, but available year-round solely for Qualifying Entities submitting up to $50,000 maximum funding requests
+- Rolling: Same eligibility as the standard application, but available year-round solely for Qualifying Entities submitting up to $50,000 maximum funding requests

 - Disadvantaged Business Enterprises (DBE)